rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 | User Catalog Templates             | ✓             | ✓             |
 | Login Access                       | ✓             | ✓             |

+> **Note:**
+>
-> **Note:** Each permission listed above is comprised of multiple individual permissions not listed in the Rancher UI.
-For a full list of these permissions and the rules they are comprised of, access through the API at `/v3/globalroles`.
+>- Each permission listed above is comprised of multiple individual permissions not listed in the Rancher UI.
+For a full list of these permissions and the rules they are comprised of, access through the API at `/v3/globalRoles`.
+>- Resources denoted with `(Custom)` are resources defined by the Rancher API—_not_ Kubernetes.

 ### Default Global Permissions for New Users